Will Reunion Island become the world's sixth digital hub? | DW | 06.01.2022

 "The digital sector could generate thousands of additional direct jobs, which would translate into indirect jobs in other sectors," he added.

 But not all the unemployed would be soaked up by the new activities, he qualified.
-"There are people who have been working in traditional sectors all their lives and they can't just be retrained for a digital job overnight," Jean-Pierre explained.
+"There are people who have been working in traditional sectors all their lives and they can't just be retrained for a digital job overnight."

 Edited by: Hardy Graupner